sopra-fs23-group-07/sopra-fs23-group-07-server/README.md

 ## Roadmap

 ### Friending
-The next step for SpeetUp would be adding a friending system where users can friend in the app and share lobby invites directly through the SpeetUp.
+The next step for SpeetUp would be adding a friending system where users can friend in the app and share lobby invites directly through SpeetUp.

 ### Private Lobbies

 Another feature that could be implemented is private lobbies, where only those users invited can join.
-Then you can create a lobby with only your friends by only inviting them to the lobby.
+Then you can create a lobby with just your friends by only inviting them to the lobby.

 ### Rating Users

-An additional feature could be teh ability to rate users after an event is done.
+An additional feature could be the ability to rate users after an event is done.
 This way others can see if a user is fun to play with, or if he is not so friendly.

 ## Authors and Acknowledgments